 This template represents the results of a laboratory, radiology, or other study performed on a patient.

 The result observation includes a statusCode to allow recording the status of an observation.
 “Pending” results (e.g., a test has been run but results have not been reported yet) should be represented as “active” ActStatus.

+For examples of C-CDA templates, see appendix G and the C-CDA implementation guide.